 The FSSD Safety Supervisor is responsible for keeping the schools’ safety plans current and up to date according to state and federal guidelines.
 Reports are done each year and submitted to the states for approval.
 The safety supervisor also meets regularly with administrators to discuss their schools safety needs, provides resources as needed, and collaborates regularly with community first responders.
 In addition to providing support and collaboration, the safety supervisor provides training to SROs, teachers, and administrators as needed.
-The Safety Supervisor is a resource to all in the district and has an open door policy when it comes to questions, suggestions, or feedback.

 - 2017-2018 Back to School Resource Guide

 - 7th Graders Must Submit Updated Immunization Form